ndru-pi-squared/SolarPanels/README.md

 # SolarPanels

-This was one of the questions on the Foo Bar challenge
+This was one of the problems to solve on the Foo Bar challenge